Career Definition of a Copy Technician

 General Maintenance and Repair Workers

 General maintenance and repair workers diagnose and fix a variety of building-related and mechanical problems, including those associated with air-conditioning, electrical, heating or plumbing systems.
 A high school diploma is sufficient for obtaining a position; most workers acquire their skills on the job alongside more experienced maintenance professionals.
-The BLS has projected a 6%, or average, growth in jobs nationwide for general maintenance and repair workers between 2014 and 2024.
-Individuals who were employed in maintenance and repair positions in May 2015 earned median yearly salaries of $36,630.
+The BLS has projected an 8%, or average, growth in jobs nationwide for general maintenance and repair workers between 2016 and 2026.
+Individuals who were employed in maintenance and repair positions in May 2018 earned median yearly salaries of $38,300.

 Telecommunications Equipment Installers and Repairers

 Telecommunications equipment installers and repairers install and service communication signaling, Internet-related and telephone devices and equipment.
 Along with on-the-job training, entry-level qualifications include postsecondary coursework in computer technology, electronics or telecommunications, which can lead to a certificate or associate degree.
 Candidates applying for positions as central office, commercial communications or headend technicians may need an associate degree; industry certifications may also be required.
-According to the BLS, job opportunities are expected to decline by 4% from 2014-2024 for telecommunications equipment installers and repairers, who earned average median wages of $54,570 in May 2015.
+According to the BLS, job opportunities are expected to decline by 8% from 2016-2026 for telecommunications equipment installers and repairers, who earned median annual wages of $56,100 in May 2018.